 RCO, at its sole discretion, will determine whether external content, including advertisements and sponsorships, meets these purposes.
 Generally, external content that does not meet these purposes includes, but is not limited to, content that contains, suggests, or infers any of the following:

-- Disparagement or promotion of any person or class of persons.
+- Disparagement or promotion of any person or class of people.

 - Promotion or incitement of illegal, violent, or socially undesirable conduct.